Guaranteed personal loans

 A payday loan is a small loan that is only for a short period.
-The loan amount is usually between $100 and $2,000, and the loan term between 2 days and one year.
-These type of loans are referred to as “payday loans” because the loan amount and term is based on your income and pay frequency, making them less of a risk to the lender.
+The loan amount is usually between $100 and $2,000, and the loan term between two days and one year.
+These type of loans are referred to as “payday loans” because the loan amount and term are based on your income and pay frequency, making them less of a risk to the lender.

 The costs for this type of loan may include charges for its establishment, monthly account keeping and defaults.

-Most payday lenders will carry out a check on your credit history but look more at your current financial situation rather than negative marks.
+Most payday lenders carry out a check on your credit history but also look more at your current financial situation rather than negative marks.
 Use the table above to compare payday loans.